OLGON92/PierreVendor.Solution/README.md

 #### By _**Oscar Gonzalez**_

 #### _This is an app that lets you create a vendor list, and create an order for each vendor in the list.
-You can add multiple orders to one vendor as well._
+You can add multiple orders to each vendor as well._

 ## Technologies Used